cosmobobak/viridithas/README.md

 - #### Late Move Pruning
   Essentially the same idea as LMR, but at low depth when enough moves have been tried, the rest of the moves are simply skipped.
 - #### Transposition Table Reductions
   When a position that will be in the principal variation (the most important line of search) is entered, and no best-move is found from the transposition table, the depth is reduced by one ply.
 This is not done for any tactical reason, but instead because such a search is likely to take a lot of time to complete, so reducing depth is a time-saving measure to avoid search explosion.
+This is most likely to occur when deep search reveals that the low-depth PV was incorrect, so search must begin on a new PV that has less information saved in the hashtable for it.
 - #### Check Extensions
   If a move is made that gives check, the depth to which that moves is searched is increased by one ply.
 (This may not be *exactly* one ply, as Viridithas makes use of *fractional depth*.)
 This often allows Viridithas to see checkmates that are several moves deeper than the nominal search depth.
+- #### Singular Extensions
+  If a move proves to be much better than all the alternatives in a position, the depth used to explore that move is increased by one.
+- #### Quiescence Search SEE Pruning
+  If a capture is found in the quiescence search that would beat beta even if the capturing piece was immediately lost for nothing, then qsearch terminates early with a beta-cutoff.

 ## Evaluation Techniques
 - #### Tapered Evaluation